How to Get an IEP: Step 2 – Schedule a Teacher Meeting

-Schedule a teacher meeting to understand your child’s struggles with ADHD at school, and to establish rapport that builds bridges.
+To secure an effective IEP for your child with ADHD, first schedule a parent-teacher meeting to understand your child’s specific struggles with ADHD at school, and to establish rapport that builds bridges.
 Here’s how to take the first steps toward better teacher collaboration.

 Teachers will give you insights about your child that may provide clues to his specific challenges, as well as strategies to meet them.
 Call or e-mail to set up a time to talk to the teacher, with your child present.
 Tell the teacher your concerns, get the teacher’s perspective, and work together to find academic strategies to help your child.
 Make sure the discussion focuses on your child’s strengths as well.